aws-amplify/docs/docs/guides/hosting/fragments/nextjs.md

 > To see a video walkthrough of how to configure the CLI, click [here](https://www.youtube.com/watch?v=fWbM5DLh25U).

-Next, initialize a new Amplify project. __Make sure you se the Distribution Directory Path to `out`__.
+Next, initialize a new Amplify project. __Make sure you set the Distribution Directory Path to `out`__.

 ```sh
 $ amplify init